JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_03/functions.md

 wrapper (generic function with 1 method)
 ```

-In this case, the `type` keyword argument is used to determine which function should be used.
-Note that we use an optional number of arguments as well as an optional number of keyword arguments
+The `type` keyword argument is used to determine which function should be used.
+We use an optional number of arguments as well as an optional number of keyword arguments.

 ```jldoctest varargs_ex
 julia> x = 1252.1518